8 Reasons Even Haters Should be on Twitter

 1. Job searches – follow the companies you want to work for, and get a feel for their company philosophy and important insights into their daily operations.
 Search for people working there and form a relationship with them by responding to their tweets.
 Seek out the experts in the industry you are looking to go into/ are already in.
 You’ll gain the most relevant insight into the field from these Tweeters.

 In addition: Follow employment agencies or tweeters dedicated to help job seekers.
-You’ll hear about jobs in live time, and can get your resume in first – potentially one of the biggest advantages you’ll have.
+You’ll hear about jobs in live time, and can get your resume or writing portfolio in first – potentially one of the biggest advantages you’ll have.
 Here is a great list of 55 Job Search folks to follow on Twitter courtesy of Meg Guiseppi.
 I also recommend doing searches and following streams on the job you are looking for ‘e.g. Copywriter or Marketing Director’ and see listings of job postings as they are released.

 2. Making Connections Research – a friend of mine admits to Twitter – stalking people she wants to contact for work or personal reasons for a week before getting in touch.
 By then she has a good idea of the way they conduct themselves, their sense of humor and how busy they are that day/ week/ month.